FIWARE/tutorials.Linked-Data/README.md

 ./services start
 ```

-This command will also import seed data from the previous [Store Finder tutorial](getting-started.md) on startup.

 > **Note:** If you want to clean up and start over again you can do so with the following command:
 >